rjkviegas/ryans-receipts/README.md

 As the coffee shop owner
 So I charge the customers the correct amount
 I want the total amount correctly calculated and displayed on the receipt

+As the coffee shop owner
+So I can offer customers item specific discounts
+I want item specific discounts to be appliable
 ```